Skip To Main Content

 Key Dates:

-• August 30, 2024: Contest opens.
+• August 27, 2025: Contest opens.
 Students research their watershed and begin developing their proposals that answer the question: “What can you do to improve your watershed?”
+Student workshops and Field Experiences are available!

 Students can deepen their understanding of local issues while strengthening their proposals by booking workshops and field experiences through the Poudre Learning Center.
 To schedule, click the 'Workshop Request' button below.